postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Synopsis.md

 The following steps are temporary bug workaround:

 * In VS, make sure other versions of PostSharp Tools for Visual Studio are uninstalled.
-* Install the VSIX given in the OneDrive folder (this is another one than for the previous video).
+* Install the VSIX given in the OneDrive folder (https://1drv.ms/u/s!AjIdLvQsWyhnhfxdMaA6SFXcNCA0cg?e=fPmbHN - this is another one than for the previous video).
 * Download the `*.nupkg` files from OneDrive and copy the directory path to the clipboard.
 * In VS, go to Tools / Options / NuGet Package Manager / Package Sources.
 * Name it say `PostSharp Private` and paste the directory path.